 The choice is yours.
 There’s absolutely no fee to opt up, or to opt out.

-If you’re currently enrolled in any of PG&E’s various discount programs, such as CARE, FERA, or Medical Baseline programs, your coverage will continue under Community Choice Energy.
-You won’t have to do a thing.
+If you’re currently enrolled in any of PG&E’s various discount programs, such as CARE, FERA, or Medical Baseline programs, your coverage continues under Community Choice Energy.
+You don’t have to do a thing.

 QUESTIONS?
 Call 1-800-931-7232